piorus/uni-semantic-wiki-search/REPORT.md

 index = [page['title'] for page in pages.values()]
 ```

-I decided to use page titles as index for `pandas` printouts.
+I decided to use page titles as an index for `pandas` printouts.

 ### 2.5 Stop words